• Browse

 Data Engineering I: Data Pipeline Architecture

-Course Description: This course covers the practice of data science practice, including communication, exploratory data analysis, and visualization.
+Course Description: Covers the practice of data science, including communication, exploratory data analysis, and visualization.
 Also covered are the selection of algorithms to suit the problem to be solved, user needs, and data.
 Case studies will explore the impact of data science across different domains.

 CHE / Chemical Engineering